Onicha Olona

 Onicha Olona town is a town in Aniocha North, local government area of Delta State, Nigeria.

 It is a semi-urban community located about 35km northwest of the Delta State capital, Asaba, and approximately 13km North of Issele-Uku town, the headquarters of Aniocha-North LGA.

-Onicha Olona is predominantly a Christian community with the two main denominations, Catholic and Anglican having the lion’s share.
+Onicha Olona is predominantly a Catholic and Anglican community.
 The traditional religion has lost most of its adherents to Christianity.